raafik980/raafik980.github.io/_posts/_2024-01-24-charmm-python-interfacer.md

 END SUBROUTINE QCHEM
 ```
-3. <u>Passing the MM region coordinates and charges to the Python package.</u>
+3. <u>Passing the MM region coordinates and charges to the file opened for the Python package input.</u>
 For this purpose we are not going to modify the **gukini.F90** file.
 The current code will introduce a section to the file, as shown below, where the columns represent the x coordinate, y coordinate, z coordinate, and charge of the MM region atoms.
 ```console
 $external_charges